mplewis/freevite/NOTES.md

 - [ ] Consensually gather user emails for mailing list
 - [ ] Add pretty error messages for 404s (e.g. clicked an expired/tidied link)
 - [ ] Redirect old slugs on slug change
+- [ ] Add sticky bit to "sent you a confirmation email for your RSVP"
+- [x] Resend confirmation if an RSVP enters an existing email
 - [x] Hold RSVP locally with cookie
 - [x] **Scheduler engine**
   - [x] Send reminders